 - Can't specify City or Province in App.

 Surfshark does a lot right.
-In fact, it is widely considered to be one of the most consumer-friendly VPNs on the market.
-For one, its monthly fees already undercut just about every other major player out there.
-But you can make it even cheaper by splitting your subscription with a friend, Surfshark offers unlimited simultaneous connections, after all.
+In fact, it is widely considered to be one of the best consumer-friendly VPNs on the market.
+For one, its monthly fees already undercut just about every other major player out there when paying on a month-to-month basis.
+But you can make this VPN service even cheaper by splitting your subscription with a friend, Surfshark offers unlimited simultaneous connections, after all.

 Surfshark even offers a kill switch, IP/DNS/WebRTC leak protection, split tunneling, and zero logging.
-Overall, it’s hard to get more bang for buck.
+Overall, it’s hard to get more bang for buck, considering all the VPN services offered.

 - Based in the British Virgin Islands, where there are no data retention laws